mvondracek/dtb2x/README.md

 Double click `dtb2xgui.pyw` or you can also run `python dtb2xgui.pyw` from the command line.

+The application saves logs to the `debug.log` file.

 ## Conversion process

 Input DTB format defines a hierarchy of sports groups, teams, and players.
 Each team is indented with a single tab `\t`,